hindsight-ai/hindsight-ai/README.md

 npm start
 ```

+## Database Backups & Restores

+Postgres stores its data in the Docker volume `db_data`, mounted at `/var/lib/postgresql/data`.
+Run `docker volume inspect db_data` on the host if you need the absolute path.
+The helper scripts under `infra/scripts/` wrap `pg_dump`/`psql` and save backups to `hindsight_db_backups/data/`:

+- `./infra/scripts/backup_db.sh` — creates a timestamped SQL dump with the current Alembic revision in the filename.
+Run this on the source environment (e.g., staging) before copying data.
+- `./infra/scripts/restore_db.sh` — interactive restore that drops/recreates `hindsight_db`, imports the selected dump, and reapplies Alembic migrations.
+Run this on the destination environment (e.g., production) after copying the dump file over.

+This workflow lets you shuttle database state between environments by backing up on the source host, transferring the `.sql` artifact, and restoring it on the target.

 ## Deployment

 This section provides instructions for deploying the Hindsight AI application using Docker Compose, both locally and to a remote server.